Anna's Reservoir Conservation Reserve

 When visiting the reserve, remember all of the following:

-• you need a permit to use a drone - you must get it before you arrive.
+- you don't need a permit to use a drone - Civil Aviation Safety Authority (CASA) regulations apply.

 You can have a safe and comfortable trip to the reserve by doing all of the following: